sumehta/question-generation/README.md

 The questions generated will be:
 >What do handheld devices find?

-The original code is a product of the PhD thesis of Michael Heilman.
-The original Java code and other resources can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).
+The original software is a product of PhD thesis of Michael Heilman.
+The original JAVA code and other instuctions/resources/dependencies can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 For all Pythonistas out there this repository provides a Python wrapper to simplify the execution of the code above.
 The hardest part of the whole project is setup.
 Yes you heard it right.

 **Setup**

-To run this code you need to have a Java Runtime Environment installed.
-Java downloads can be found on the Oracle website [here](https://www.java.com/en/download/manual.jsp).
-Version 1.6.0_07 of Java was used in developing the original system.
-The code is packaged up for use on UNIX systems, or for use in the Eclipse IDE.
+To run the original code you need to have a JAVA Runtime Environment installed.
+JAVA downloads can be found on the Oracle website [here](https://www.java.com/en/download/manual.jsp).
+Version 1.6.0_07 of JAVA was used in developing the original system.
+The code is packaged for use on UNIX systems or for use in the Eclipse IDE.

 *Dependencies*